Organising a music collection

 10 DIY

-Minimal Python script to do the job based on the Python media metadata library mutagen.
+Minimal Python script to organise music files based on the Python media metadata library mutagen.

 12 Managing and indexing samples